crisperdue/prooftoys-site/content/country-music.md

 or country music (or both), and there is someone who does not love rock music, there is definitely someone who loves country.

-In this proof the variables such as `x` represent people such as Garth, or Jimmy, or Dolly.
+In this proof the variables such as `x` represent people -- Garth, Jimmy, or Dolly, or whoever.

 - `Rock x` means that person x loves rock music.
 - `Country x` means that person x loves country music.
 - `forall {x.
 Rock x | Country x}` means that every person loves rock music or country music (or both!).
 We read the symbol `forall` as "for all".
 - `exists {x.
-Country x}`
-  means that some person exists who loves country music.
+Country x}` means that some person exists who loves country music.
 We read the symbol `exists` as "there exists".
+This has the same meaning as `exists Country`, but has a more familiar look to it.

 <div class=proof-editor data-exercise="nat/CountryMusic"></div>

-We start proof in the usual way.
-You should see a first step that says `exists {x.
+We start the proof in the usual way.
+You should see a first step that
+says:

+{{% preblock %}}
+`forall {x.
+Rock x | Country x} & exists {x. not (Rock x)} & exists {x.
 Country x} => exists {x.
 Country x}`.
+{{% /preblock %}}

 If not press the "Clear Work" button.
-Selecting the `exists {x.
-Country x}` on the **left** side of the formula, several options show up as suggestions.
+Select the `exists {x.
+Country x}` on the **left** side of the formula -- it is highlighed in red.
+Several options will show up as suggestions.
 Choose the one that uses the fact that:

 `forall {x. p x => q x} & exists p => exists  q`

 Wow, what does this mean?
-It says, "suppose that everything with property `p` also has property `q`, and suppose that something exists with property `p`.
-If that is all true, then there also exists something with property q.
+It says, "suppose that everyone who has property `p` also has property `q`, and suppose that someone has property `p`.
+If that is all true, then there is also someone with property q.
+In this situation property `q` is "person who likes country music".

 This step fills in `q` as `exists {x.
 Country x}`.
-Soon `p` will become `{x. not (Rock x)}`, but not yet.
+Soon `p` will become `{x. not (Rock x)}` ("person who does not love rock music"), but not yet.

-For the condition `exists p`, choose specifically `exists {x. not (Rock x)}`, one of the two conditions expected to be in the result of the proof.
-This choice is offered in the menu.
+For the condition `exists p`, from the menu choose the item `exists {x. not (Rock x)}`.
+The result will not be highlighted because it is part of the desired final result.

-Now check the tautology that `not a => b == a | b` with the plan to use it in the next step.
-You will need to enter the formula, typing `\not a => b == a | b`.

 Finally, select the part of step 3 that says `not (Rock x) => Country x`.
-Now the menu should offer "`Rock x | Country x` using step 4" as one of the options.
-Selecting this, you should get the desired result, and the proof editor should indicate "&check; Proof complete.".
+Now the menu offers "`not (not Rock) x | Country x`" as one of the options.
+When you select this, the proof editor will remove the "not not" double negation by simplifying, and it should indicate "&check;
+Proof complete.".

 #### Alternative

-This proof works "backward", starting with the desired conclusion.
+This proof works "backward", starting with the desired conclusion *(the goal)*.
 It transforms the assumptions into the ones expected, step-by-step removing ones that are not desired.
 It is also possible to work "forward", starting with the expected assumptions, e.g.

 `((exists {x. (not (Rock x))}) & (forall {x. ((Rock x) | (Country x))}))
     => ((exists {x. (not (Rock x))}) & (forall {x. ((Rock x) | (Country x))}))`